Humpback grouper: Rearing

 Newly hatched humpback groupers are sensitive, and, because of this, handling during this period is taken with care.
 Larvae are stocked into dark culture tanks before hatching to reduce 'shock syndrome', which is a cause of mortality due to dramatic physical changes like water disturbances, or bright light.
 The culture tanks are also usually stocked with microalgae (such as Nannochoropsis oculata or Tetraselmis sp.) which functions as shade, but also provides food and nutrition.
 Cannibalism is also a major cause of mortality during later stages, which could be reduced by handling fish into similarly sized tanks, but handling could induce shock syndrome.

 In terms of feeding, there remains low interest to develop specialized food diets for the small humpback grouper market.
 Because of this, humpback groupers are often fed 'trash fish,' which are low-value, bycatch fish species.
-However, feeding juveniles with copepod nautili has shown some promise to increase growth rates.
+However, feeding juveniles with copepod nauplii has shown some promise to increase growth rates.